 Under this category, the largest number (thirteen) of tests have been described, which pertain to the detection of the following:

-- Malachite green in green chilli and green vegetables.
+- Malachite green in green chili and green vegetables.

-- Coloured dried tendrils of maize cob in saffron.
+- Colored dried tendrils of maize cob in saffron.

 - Clay in coffee powder.